radiant-rstats/docker/install/rsm-msba-windows.md

 **Trouble shooting**

-If you do **not** have a file called `launch-rsm-msba-intel.bat` on your Desktop, you can create one by copy-and-pasting the code below in to a text file using notepad.
+If you do **not** have a file called `launch-rsm-msba.bat` on your Desktop, you can create one by copy-and-pasting the code below in to a text file using notepad.
 The "pause" line can be removed later if all works well.
-Open VS Code or notepad, copy-and-paste the code below into the editor, and save the file as `launch-rsm-msba-intel.bat`.
+Open VS Code or notepad, copy-and-paste the code below into the editor, and save the file as `launch-rsm-msba.bat`.
 After saving, double-click the file to start the docker container.

 ```bash
 wt.exe wsl.exe ~/git/docker/launch-rsm-msba-intel.sh -v ~